 Boden, who lives in Arnold, has children in the Anne Arundel County School system and is married to a county firefighter.
 She said she has lived in the area for a long time but hasn’t had the chance to connect with a lot of people until now.

 “I think there is a really strong sense of community here,” Boden said.
 “I worked national for so long, but I have met more people in the last two weeks than I have in a long time of living here.
 What I have been really impressed with is the support the community center has.

-Boden said that within her first few weeks as executive director the center faced a major challenge—raising money for new boilers for the pool.
+Boden said that within her first few weeks as executive director the center faced a major challenge—.
 She said the response she got from the community was “almost overwhelming.”
 Bowden said she was impressed with how much people were willing to give.